 If you are planning and able to put your marriage back together, this is the point where you need complete, unwavering, total

-be longer if they set up roadblocks to your recovery.
-Things the cheater does which hinder progress include, refusing to
+longer if they set up roadblocks to your recovery.
+Things the cheater does which hinder progress include, refusing to answer

-answer questions regarding things that you have a right to know, continued contact with the other man/woman, minimizing
+questions regarding things that you have a right to know, continued contact with the other man/woman, minimizing the

-the situation or putting the blame back on the victim, or setting a time limit for when the victim should be "over it".
-All these
+situation or putting the blame back on the victim, or setting a time limit for when the victim should be "over it".
+All these things

-things are detrimental to the recovery of the relationship and make it nearly impossible for there to ever be true healing.
-If
+are detrimental to the recovery of the relationship and make it nearly impossible for there to ever be true healing.
+If you are

-you are not planning to put your marriage back together then this is the time you need to begin seeking space and time
+not planning to put your marriage back together then this is the time you need to begin seeking space and time fillers.
+I don't

-fillers.
-I don't mean people that you run to on the rebound and then screw up their lives for the sake of your recovery.
-I mean
+mean people that you run to on the rebound and then screw up their lives for the sake of your recovery.
+I mean activities and

 #6 Learning to trust again.